Glass is a tricky medium to work with; it is brittle and breaks easily.

 — Lou Ann Weeks (@i_c_mosaics) 3 juni 2015

-Although you can do smooth out the edges by hand, it is a lot of manual work and is arguably the most boring and tedious part of working with glass.
+Although you can smooth out the edges by hand, it is a lot of manual work and is arguably the most boring and tedious part of working with glass.

 Additionally, grinding glass manual is a lot more work than you might think.
 Especially if you are working on some big designs.
+So a grinder might prevent some physical discomfort or pain as well.

-How To Use A Grinder For Stained Glass
+How To Use A Glass Grinder?

 If you want to see how a Glastar grinder works in action, you can check out the video below.

-It’s of course important to know what exactly you are looking for.
 If you only plan on working with glass a few times a year, then maybe a cheap glass grinder will do.

 Here are some general things to keep in mind when buying a grinder.